Beavis and Butt-Head Do America: Box office

-Beavis and Butt-Head Do America opened at number 1 in North America on December 20, 1996, collecting $20.1 million in its opening weekend.
+Beavis and Butt-Head Do America opened at number 1 in North America on December 20, 1996 ahead of Jerry Maguire, 101 Dalmatians, Scream and One Fine Day, collecting $20.1 million in its opening weekend.
 This broke the record for the highest December opening weekend previously held by Star Trek VI: The Undiscovered Country.
 That record was surpassed a year later by Scream 2.
 The film also held the record for the highest December opening weekend for an animated film until surpassed by The Princess and the Frog in 2009.
-It maintained the highest opening weekend for any rated PG-13 animated film until 2007 when The Simpsons Movie took it.
+It maintained the highest opening weekend for a PG-13-rated animated film until 2007 when The Simpsons Movie took it.
 Beavis and Butt-Head Do America overall earned $63.1 million at the US box office against a $12 million production budget.

 Critical reception

+Metacritic, which uses a weighted average, assigned the a score of 64 out of 100, based on 16 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of Chicago Sun-Times praised the film as a "vulgar" satire on American youth, and compared it favorably to Wayne's World.
 On the film review show Siskel and Ebert, Ebert's reviewing partner Gene Siskel gave the film a "modest recommendation", having been taken with the two lead characters.
 Ebert and Siskel ultimately awarded it a "two thumbs up" rating.
 Ty Burr writing for Entertainment Weekly gave it a C+ saying it "turns from spoofing teenage dimness to merely embodying it."

 In a retrospective review in Jacobin for the film's 25th anniversary, writer Leonard Pierce praised Beavis and Butt-Head Do America for its continued relevancy into the 21st century.
 Pierce described the film as "the greatest satire of the twenty-first-century American security state," adding that "we wouldn't be talking about the film at all today if it wasn't still painfully funny, with a distinctly 2020s nervous energy and a rowdy, bubbling pace that never slows down."
 Pierce concluded that Beavis and Butt-Head Do America "seems far fresher today than anything Matt Stone and Trey Parker have done this century."